brajeshwar/brajeshwar.github.io/_posts/2012/2012-02-20-setup-facebook-chat-with-messages-in-os-x-mountain-lion.md

----
-layout: post
-title: Setup Facebook Chat with Messages in OS X Mountain Lion
+# Setup Facebook Chat with Messages in OS X Mountain Lion
----

 Apple recently announced <a href="http://www.apple.com/macosx/mountain-lion/">OS X Mountain Lion</a> and is expected to be released this summer 2012.
 If you're adventurous enough, you can download and try out the <a href="https://developer.apple.com/technologies/mountain-lion/">developer beta</a> release of OS X Mountain Lion.